+We were beginning to own what we had only intuited, laying one association down after another as the wasps build their nest.
 In our designs of interiors and of furniture, we believe nothing is quite as beautiful as the combination of the organic and the made.
-Framing something found in nature within something designed seems to prove the power of metamorphosis, of reuse not as an act of thrift but one of exaltation.
+Combining something found in nature with something made by hand seems to prove the power of metamorphosis, of reuse not as an act of thrift but one of exaltation.

 Introducing the Vespine Table, available in all the profiles of our neo-classical Daedalus frames, including this long-legged console table.
 Steel, gold leaf, hornets’ nest, glass.

 Please contact us to inquire about finishes, profiles, and dimensions.